beta-europe/italy.beta-europe.org/_posts/2021-07-14-dossier-–-a-policy-mix-for-reducing-co2-emissions-in-the-transport-sector.md

 published: false
 edit: false
 ---
-***Acknowledgement**: This article was originally an academic essay written in collaboration with Kirsty McLennaghan, whom I thank for having agreed on publishing this article.*
+*Acknowledgement: This article was originally an academic essay written in collaboration with Kirsty McLennaghan, whom I thank for having agreed on publishing this article.*

 "The key to the fall has been cars", writes Matt McGrath on a [BBC](https://www.bbc.co.uk/news/science-environment-52724821) article, one of the many reporting on the decrease in carbon dioxide (CO<sub>2</sub>) emissions that COVID lockdown resulted in.
 Among the many negative headline titles that this tragic period has brought upon us, this is certainly good news.
 However, such encouraging data were the product of social and economic disruption, a side effect of the mitigation strategies to stop the spread of the virus.
 In light of this fact, it is only natural to ask ourselves: how can we **decrease** CO<sub>2</sub> emissions from the transport sector, without giving up the **freedom** and joy of movement?
 Scientific evidence shows that the answer lies in a carefully engineered policy mix.